codeforamerica/projectmonitor/README.md

 builds have been run then the tile will appear in yellow.

 ### Build Statuses
-To the right of the ticker and name, each project lists the amount of time since the last build, followed by the build status history.
+Each project lists the amount of time since the last build in the bottom left corner.
+Underneath that is the build status history.
 The last 5 builds are displayed from left to right, in reverse chronological order -- the most recent build will be on the left and the least recent on the right.
 Successful builds are marked with a check mark, and unsuccessful builds